UC joins Ohio to improve worker safety

 Mechanical engineering Professor Jing Shi said they are investigating new energy-absorbing materials that can be used as hard hat liners to reduce injury caused by blows to the head.
 And embedded sensors in the hard hats can help workers and their employers tell whether they should seek medical attention for a concussion or other head or neck injury after a head impact.

-“Hard hats were invented when they built Hoover Dam.
+“Hard hats were popularized when they built Hoover Dam.
 Workers made their own by tarring baseball caps together so the bills were front and back.
 It was a wild concept,” UC biomedical engineering Professor Eric Nauman said.

 “In the last 20 years, we haven’t seen a lot of advances in hard hats,” he said.